Julien and Marguerite de Ravalet: Aftermath

 After the execution, Marguerite's two children, Louise and Julien II, were later declared beneficiaries to the chateau of Tourlaville.
 However, in the few years that followed, Jean de Ravalet gave away large sums of his wealth in endowments to local churches for the benefit of the poor.
 In 1625, Jean de Ravalet made a large donation to a Benedictine convent in Cherbourg.

 In 1653, Jean de Ravalet died and left the chateau to a nephew, but having given all his fortune to charity, the estate was penniless.
 The chateau was sold, and the remaining de Ravalet family members relocated to various areas across Europe.

 The church the siblings were entombed in was demolished between 1797 and 1800.

 Legacy

+The affair was popularized by Barbey d'Aurevilly when he appended an account of it to his 1874 book The She-Devils.

 The tale of Julien and Marguerite de Ravelet is said to have inspired John Ford’s 17th century play 'Tis Pity She's a Whore.

 A French film, Marguerite & Julien, was directed by Valerie Donzelli and released in 2015.
 It depicts a modern version of the story and retains historical elements.